 How to treat a child

 Treatment of mouth ulcers is carried out according to the same scheme for patients of all ages.
-In children, it differs only in that the pediatrician will prescribe it, taking into account the general condition of the child.
+In children, it differs only in that the pediatrician will prescribe it, taking into account general condition child.

-As a rule, this is a series of mouth rinses and antifungal ointments.
+Typically, this is a series of mouth rinses and ointments with an antifungal effect.

-Children can also rinse their mouths with baking soda.
-Due to the fact that ulcers often appear in children due to a lack of vitamins, the course of treatment includes their intake, and proper nutrition is prescribed.
+Children can also rinse their mouth with baking soda.
+Due to the fact that ulcers often appear in children due to a lack of vitamins, the course of treatment includes taking them and prescribing proper nutrition.

 Diet

-At the time of treatment of sores in the oral cavity, the patient should definitely include protein from his diet - chicken meat, eggs, fish, legumes, as well as cheese, cabbage, sorrel, spinach and nuts, increase the consumption of vegetable oil rich in vitamin E.
+During the treatment of sores in the oral cavity, the patient should definitely include protein in his diet - chicken, eggs, fish, legumes, as well as cheese, cabbage, sorrel, spinach and nuts, increase consumption vegetable oil, rich in vitamin E.

 Prevention

-Prevention of all diseases consists, first of all, in the prevention of these diseases.
+Prevention of all diseases consists, first of all, in preventing these diseases.

-That is, in order to prevent the occurrence of infectious diseases, one must try to prevent infection from entering the body.
-It is important to strengthen the immune system through wellness activities and maintain oral hygiene.
+That is, in order to prevent the occurrence infectious diseases, you need to try to prevent infection from entering the body.
+It is important to strengthen the immune system through health activities and maintain oral hygiene.

-In order to avoid exacerbations and recurrences of ulcers in the mouth, you should:
+In order to avoid exacerbations and relapses of mouth ulcers, you should:

 • cure all teeth from caries;